Kartik-com/HappyHeads.com/README.md

 npm (v8 or higher)
 Git

-Setup Instructions
+Setup and Run Instructions
-1. Clone the Repository
+Clone the Repository
 git clone https://github.com/Kartik-com/HappyHeads.com.git
 cd HappyHeads.com

-2. Install Dependencies
+Install Dependencies
-The project has separate Backend and Frontend directories.
-Install dependencies for both.
-Backend
+Backend:
 cd Backend
 npm install

-Frontend
-Open a new terminal, then:
+Frontend (in a new terminal):
 cd Frontend
 npm install

-3. Run the Application
+Run the Application
-Start the Backend Server
+Start the Backend Server (in Backend directory): node server.js
-In the Backend directory:
-node server.js

-Start the Frontend
-In the Frontend directory:
-npm run dev
+Start the Frontend (in Frontend directory): npm run dev

 The frontend will run on http://localhost:5173 (or another port if specified).